Memories - Dropped stitches and pulled threads.

 I don't usually create in a concrete manner, but I took this opportunity to create something that commemorated my Mother (Redente (Rita) Luchese) who died November 7, 2018.
 A seamstress she made the most beautiful doilies and I decided that if anything said home to me, it was those.
 So I created prints (debossed) using the doilies as the matrix (plate) and embellished them with embroidery.
 The results were so satisfying I realized that my art making was mode of mourning to capture moments in the stillness and this has fuelled a series of work - Surviving Death: Resurrecting memory, with an exhibition planned for September 2019 at the PRNT Collective, Barrie, Ontario.

 “Surviving Death, Resurrecting Memories” I seem to have a need to create a body of work that is more a memorial to my late mother Redenta (Rita) Luchese an amazing seamstress she taught me not only skills of sewing also the idea of play as making - we were often enlisted to help make little doll dresses as she worked for Regal Toys.
-She never cared much for knitting but did passed on embroidery, crocheting and much more.
-In rooting through years and years of her stuff, I found some beautiful old doilies and wondered if I ever thanked her, in a way, this body of work may just be doing that.
+She never cared much for knitting but did pass on embroidery, crocheting and much more.
+In rooting through years and years of her stuff, I found some beautiful old doilies and wondered if I ever thanked her, in a way, this body of print based work may just be doing that.
 In using the skills she passed on, treasured doilies, and her own thread supplies I will be creating this body of work while resurrecting memories long thought lost and forgotten.